 Do Short-Sale Constraints Inhibit Information Acquisition?
-Evidence from Two Natural Experiments
+Evidence from the US and Chinese Markets

 Date Written: January 15, 2021

 This study examines how short-sale constraints affect investors’ information acquisition and thereby shape stock price efficiency.
-We exploit two quasi-natural experiments that relax short-sale constraints in the US and China, respectively.
-We find that the removal of short-sale constraints increases investors’ information acquisition in both markets, but the effect is more prompt in China, where short selling was permitted for the first time.
-Investors acquire value-relevant information, primarily good news in the US and bad news in China, and improve trading profits.
-Lastly, information acquisition induced by the removal of short-sale constraints improves price efficiency in both markets.
-Our study provides direct empirical evidence that short-sale constraints affect stock prices by influencing the production of information.
+By exploiting two settings that relax short-sale constraints in the US and China, respectively, we find that the removal of short-sale constraints increases investors’ information acquisition in both markets, but the effect is more prompt in China.
+Investors acquire value-relevant information, especially bad news, and improve their short-selling decisions in both markets.
+Lastly, information acquisition induced by the removal of short-sale constraints improves price efficiency.
+Our evidence shows that a reduction in trading frictions promotes information acquisition and improves price efficiency.

 Keywords: Short-sale constraints, information acquisition, price efficiency, Regulation SHO